Strobesstrobes

 TL;DR

-• ✓Network security misconfigurations, not novel exploits, are behind the majority of internal compromises a pentester reports.
+• ✓Misconfigurations, not novel exploits, drive the majority of internal compromises a pentester reports, and Verizon's DBIR keeps listing the same boring root causes year after year.

-• ✓The repeat offenders are default credentials, default SNMP communities, disabled SMB signing, LLMNR/NBT-NS enabled, and flat networks with no segmentation.
+• ✓The repeat offenders are default credentials, default SNMP communities, disabled SMB signing, LLMNR/NBT-NS enabled, and flat networks with no real segmentation.

 What are network security misconfigurations?